dylanocallaghan/M-S-3/README.md

 ### Acknowledgements

 I'd like to give special thanks to the the following people for their help with my project:
-* Helpful lack users who responded to any queries that I had throughout the project and helped resolve errors, e.g. issues implementing the collapsible menu from materialize.
+* Helpful slack users who responded to any queries that I had throughout the project e.g. issues implementing the collapsible menu from materialize.
 * My mentor Spencer for reviewing my project and confirming he was happy with my work.

 ****